RA341/gouda/readme.md

 ## Getting Started

-Gouda is recommended to be used with docker, but raw binaries are provided fo platforms where docker cannot be installed
+Gouda is best used with Docker.
+For platforms where Docker isn't an option, binaries are provided.

 ### Docker